Si-Power/Shapeshifter/README.md

 	play_release <player_index> - release player with certain index from transform mode For example: play_release 1 - release player 1 from transform mode
 		(Player's ID in singleplayer mode always equals 1)

 	debug_traceline 1/0 - toggle on/off rays visualization (only in NPC mode)

+EDITING:
+Can be also edited with Visual Studio 2022.
+Open the project.sln for editing and building the code.

+INSTALLATION:
+After building (or downloading) place the cl.dll and hl.dll files in the corresponding folders of the game.

+Problems to solve:
+1. Controllable NPC can't walk near walls, only stuck;
+2. Controllable NPC bumps on invisible ceiling while jumping;
+3. Controllable NPC can stuck before slopes, stairs and aligned planes, can't slide on them like player does;
+4. Controllable NPC can only imitate native walking and running, but not use own schedule movement;
+5. Need to increase memory limits of sounds and models since this mod must work on any map of Half-Life campaign with almost any monster in future;
+6. Save/load or changing level while NPC drive causes player-camera fly far out from the level.